 Noor was a junior Professor in Deep Learning at the University of Aalborg before she joined EF.
 Her work had been cited thousands of times, but it wasn’t enough impact for her.
 She wanted to see what her work could do in the real world and is now building GTN that combines deep learning and quantum physics to find life saving drugs.
 Read her profile in Wired here.

 Danesh holds a PhD in Nanophotonics from the National University of Singapore.
 Before joining EF, he had designed and built photonic systems for A* STAR and Sumitomo Electric Labs.
 He had also published 10 papers in top photonic journals.
 He used his Tech Edge to start Transcelestial which is developing a space laser network that will be able to transfer data 1,000 times faster than current wireless technology.
 Read more here.

-If you have years of experience within a certain industry, and have an insight on how it could be improved, you are likely to be a Domain Edge.
+If you have experience within a certain industry, and have an insight on how it could be improved, you are likely to be a Domain Edge.

 Your insight should be non-obvious.
 It should be surprising.
 Ask yourself, could someone outside of the industry have guessed this?
 If yes, you need to go back to the drawing board.

 As a Domain Edge you are constantly frustrated by how your industry works or by how your vertical operates.
 You have tried to make changes where you work, but feel this has had insufficient impact — you’re ready to change an entire industry.
 You might have a technical background (maybe you did maths, physics or engineering at undergrad), but it’s as likely that you don’t.
 Either way you’re excited about bringing advanced technology to your industry.